OR WAIT null SECS

 As organizations worked to digitize studies and make use of electronic data capture (EDC) systems and electronic case report forms (eCRFs), many introduced processes with multiple manual steps.
 In the modern clinical trial, this may translate into several manual builds in different EDCs, each time-consuming, and at risk of errors that can result in hours of rework.

 Then, there is the matter of compliance.
-When metadata files are held disparately, it can be hard to create a single-source-of-truth and ensure that the resulting clinical trial data outputs meet the requirements set by the Clinical Data Interchange Standards Consortium (CDISC).1 Non-compliant data outputs run the risk of rejection by regulatory bodies or requiring rework, a task that adds considerable time at the end of a lengthy trial.
+When metadata files are held disparately, it can be hard to create a single source of record to ensure that the resulting clinical trial data outputs meet the requirements set by the Clinical Data Interchange Standards Consortium (CDISC).1 Non-compliant data outputs run the risk of rejection by regulatory bodies or requiring rework, a task that adds considerable time at the end of a lengthy trial.

 Since new versions of CDISC standards are released frequently, and CDISC Controlled Terminology is updated quarterly, keeping abreast of new developments is critical.
 To do so, organizations may need dedicated internal experts or external assistance to monitor the regulatory environment and implement any necessary updates to metadata management systems.
 When these revisions coincide with other organizational and clinical trial protocol adjustments, change control becomes a risk.
 Any amendment to metadata management systems will have an impact on other assets, data outputs and future study builds.
 And when the impact of these system changes cannot be anticipated, it can be difficult to make an informed and educated decision about how and when these updates should take place.
 Approval procedures can reduce this risk but, when email chains are involved, this can waste valuable time.